libdither/libdither/research/stack/mathematical-core.md

 *Sketch.* Marginal-cost pricing makes each served request transfer exactly its social shortfall-saving to the server; maintenance is borne locally; sum over actions.
 This is the first welfare theorem specialized to a convex flow problem. ∎

-This answers the "FEP is slippery" objection from [The Living System](living-system.md) §8 by *choosing* the free-energy functional and *deriving* the alignment, rather than asserting it: the price field **is** the prediction-error field.
+This answers the "FEP is slippery" objection from [The Organism](10-organism.md) by *choosing* the free-energy functional and *deriving* the alignment, rather than asserting it: the price field **is** the prediction-error field.
 (Honest scope: Proposition 1 needs convex costs and no market power; lumpy storage and monopoly relays break it — see §8, Open-5.)

 ### 1.4 Verification (the layer-1 ↔ layer-4 bridge, made exact)